SkygearIO/skygear-doc/content/design/errors.md

 By default, the plugin handler would raise SkygearError to Skygear, which indicates an unexpected error has occurred.
 The Plugin may raise SkygearException with a error code and message to be returned to the client.

-# The List

-1 - 99 (Client-side errors generated locally)

-* Network Unavailable - Network is not available
-* Network Failure - Network is available, but the network operation cannot be completed
-* Service Unavailable - Service is unavailable
-* Partial Failure
-* Bad Response - Server returned a response that the client does not understand

-100 - 999 (Normal Error)

-* Unspecified Error
-* Not Authenticated - The client or the user is not authenticated
-* Permission Denied - The client or the user is authenticated, but they do not have permission to access the resource or perform the operation
-* Token Not Accepted - The supplied access token is not accepted
-* Bad Credentials - The credentials supplied are not correct
-* Bad Request - The server does not understand the request
-* Resource Not Found - The requested resource is not found
-* Invalid Argument - The server understand the request, but the supplied argument is not valid
-* Constraint Violated - Resources cannot be modified because doing so would violate a constraint
-* Incompatible Schema - Resources cannot be modified because the saving record is incompatible with the existing schema
-* Not Implemented - The requested operation is not implemented
-* Timed Out - The server timed out while waiting for other request to complete

-1000-9999 (Reserved)

-10000+ (Internal Error)

-* Unserializable Response - A response is available, but the server is unable to serialize the response
-* Unprocessable Query - The server understands the query, but the query cannot be performed